Alport syndrome

 - Last updated

-If your doctor thinks you or your child might have Alport syndrome, the following tests might be done to make a diagnosis:
+If your doctor thinks you or your child might have Alport syndrome, they may perform the following tests might be done to make a diagnosis:

 - Hearing and vision tests